-More than once in my career – both in-house and as a freelance specialist – I have asked for details of the strategy or business case for a project so that I can write the key communication messages to support it and been met with blank looks.
-It never ceases to amaze me how many things happen at organisations without a clear reason and based on instinct (or whim) alone.
+More than once in my career – both in-house and as a freelance specialist – I have asked for details of the strategy or business case for a project so that I can write the key messages to support it and been met with blank looks.
+It never ceases to amaze me how many things happen at organisations without a clear reason.
+So much is based instead on instinct (or whim) alone.

 One of the themes that came through my research was that employees were confused about why some people’s ideas for new lines of work were taken forward and others were not.
 Without clear communication about what was happening and the reasons why, employees were becoming disheartened and disengaged.

-We all live with a certain level of ambiguity, but having a clear enough view of what is happening so that you can at least put together some draft messages is a good start.
-And in my experience, once you have something to share with your client or stakeholders, this can act as a mirror to show them what they’re currently giving out as their messages.
+We all live with a certain level of ambiguity, but having a clear enough view of what is happening so that you can put together some draft messages is a good start.
+And in my experience, once you have something to share with your client or stakeholders, this acts as a mirror to show them what they’re currently giving out as their messages.

 And if you need help with a situation like this yourself, please get in touch for a no obligation chat about the support I can offer you.

 Until next time